ESG Reporting & Disclosure

 Agreed Upon Procedures (AUP) Report:

-Our AUP Report Service is meticulously designed for those at the initial stages of ESG reporting.
-This service involves our auditors conducting a series of specific, predetermined tests and procedures on your ESG data and practices, culminating in a detailed factual report.
+A detailed factual AUP Report Service meant specifically for enterprises ramping up their ESG reporting.
+It includes our auditors conducting a specified set of pre-determined tests and procedures on your ESG data and practices to make available a comprehensive factual report.

 3